SQL WHERE

 hire_date DESC;Code language: SQL (Structured Query Language) (sql)

-If you want to find the employees who joined the company in 1999, you have several ways:
+If you want to find the employees who joined the company in 1999, you can use one of the following options:

-1. Use the YEAR function to get the year data from the hire_date column and use the equal to (=) operator to form the expression.
+1. Use the EXTRACT function to extract the year from the hire_date column and use the equal to (=) operator in the expression.

 3. Use the BETWEEN operator.